The Florida Everblades Franchise History

 Since their inception in 1998, the Florida Everblades have hosted more than 3.6 million fans in over 600 regular season games, with an average of 6,361 per game, and have finished in the top 5 in league attendance in 13 of their 17 seasons, leading the the league five times.
 The Everblades also hosted the Compuware /ECHL All-Star Game in 2003.

 The Everblades compete in the ECHL which currently stands at 28 member teams.
-The ECHL is entering its 28th season, and nearly 600 former ECHL players have reached the National Hockey League.
+The ECHL is entering its 29th season, and over 600 former ECHL players have reached the National Hockey League.

 Peter Karmanos Jr.

 Chairman and Chief Executive Officer – Compuware Corporation

 Peter Karmanos Jr., is the principal owner/governor and chief executive officer of the Carolina Hurricanes, as well as the chairman and co-founder of MadDog Technology.
 Karmanos acquired the franchise on June 28, 1994—the afternoon of the 1994 NHL Entry Draft.
 After three financially unsuccessful seasons in Hartford, Conn., and after an agreement on a new facility between the team and the state of Connecticut could not be reached, Karmanos announced he would relocate the franchise to Raleigh, NC, on May 6, 1997.
 There, Karmanos signed a 40-year lease with the city of Raleigh and the state.